phy25/tweetpi/README.md

 `db_uri` can be set like "mongodb://USERNAME:PASSWORD@DOMAIN:PORT/DATABASE". e.g. "mongodb://demouser:password@localhost/demodb".

+You don't need to run `tweetpi.py install_db` before you start using it.

+If you need a temporary MongoDB server, I would recommend you to sign up one for free at https://mlab.com/.

 ### MySQL

 `db_uri` can be set like "mysql://USERNAME:PASSWORD@DOMAIN:PORT/DATABASE". e.g. "mysql://demouser:password@localhost/demodb".
 You can replace mysql with mysql+pymysql.
+For MariaDB, please still use mysql as the protocal name.

-Before you start use it please run `tweetpi.py install_db` in shell or `tweetpiInstance.dbclient.install()`, or it will report errors.
+Before you start using it please run `tweetpi.py install_db` in shell or `tweetpiInstance.dbclient.install()` to create approriate tables in the database, or it will report errors.

+If you need a temporary MySQL/MariaDB server (portable), you can install XAMPP's portable server at https://www.apachefriends.org/.

+### Query tools

+There are several functions in the shell for you to make use of the logs data.

+- `tweetpi.py install_db` install database tables if necessary
+- `tweetpi.py get_annotation_keywords_list` get annotation keywords list in db
+- `tweetpi.py get_total_by_type` get total by type in db
+- `tweetpi.py get_total_by_session_id` get total by session_id in db
+- `tweetpi.py search_by_keyword KEYWORD` search logs by keyword in db

 ## Use within shell